New self-serve pricingLearn more

 In the world of authentication, there are many options when it comes to verifying a user's identity — but they’re not all created equal.
 For instance, passwords are easily compromised through common hacking methods like brute force attacks and credential stuffing because they’re often easy to guess or reused across multiple accounts.

 This is one reason many security-minded organizations are adopting multi-factor authentication (MFA) — which requires additional authentication factors like email magic links or biometrics — as the standard for identity verification.
 Still, there are many possible forms and variations of MFA, and some offer better security than others.
+In this article, we explore why some MFA flows fall prey to phishing attacks, explain what unphishable MFA does differently, and break down why it’s the best option for protecting your apps and data from malicious actors.

 What is phishing?

+To understand the importance of unphishable MFA, it’s important to first understand the dangers of phishing scams.
 Phishing is a form of social engineering.
 Rather than targeting vulnerabilities in computer systems or hardware, social engineering attacks aim to exploit the human component of an organization or user.
 They deploy deceptive tactics that trick people into divulging personal information or granting access to a sensitive database through fraudulent messages and/or malicious links.
 This might look like an email from an unknown contact containing a link that promises some kind of reward or to fix a “problem” the user isn’t aware of.
-But not all phishing attacks are so overtly suspicious.

 For example, password phishing scams frequently mimic legitimate password reset emails and are a popular way to gain access to user credentials.
 MFA is designed to thwart these scams by employing additional layers of security to verify a user's identity.
 With MFA, even if a user’s credentials are compromised, a hacker would have to bypass those extra security measures to gain access to the system, making a successful breach more difficult.